Easy Dog Fence Jumping Solutions (That Actually Work)

 Related posts:

 While it may be as easy as providing your dog with more exercise or mental stimulation, it could also involve a bit of labor.
-Such as moving something that enables your dog to jump your fence like a table or even planting some thick brushes.
+Such as moving something that enables your dog to jump your fence, like a table, or even planting some thick bushes.

 I know my mom probably wishes she knew all these tricks for Punky.
 Honestly, I think Mom got a kick out of having the most famous dog in the neighborhood.